davidgiven/fluxengine/doc/using.md

 ### Configuration

-Configuration options are reperesented as a hierarchical structure.
+Configuration options are represented as a hierarchical structure.
 You can either put them in a text file and load them from the command line:

 ```